Tropical Fukaya Algebras: Perturbed maps

-that records the order of tangency of the map $u$ to the divisor $\bD$ at markings that do not lie on horizontally constant components (with the convention that a transverse intersection has order $1$). \end{enumerate} The type is denoted simply as $\Gamma$, suppressing $\cT,d,\mu_{\bD}$ in the notation, or by $\Gamma_X$ if we wish to distinguish a type of map from a type of treed disk. \end{definition}
+that records the order of tangency of the map $u$ to the divisor $\bD$ at markings that do not lie on horizontally constant components (with the convention that a transverse intersection has order $1$). \end{enumerate} The type is denoted simply as $\Gamma$, suppressing $\cT,d,\mu_{\bD}$ in the notation, or by $\Gamma_X$ if we wish to distinguish a type of map $\Gamma_X$ from a type of treed disk $\Gamma$. \end{definition}

 We introduce the following notations for moduli spaces.
-Let $\widetilde{\M}^\br(L,\bD)$ be the moduli space of isomorphism classes of stable treed broken holomorphic disks in $\bX$ with boundary in $\lag$ adapted to $\bD$, where isomorphism is modulo reparametrizations of domains and is defined in Definition \ref{def:reduced}.
+Given a collection of coherent perturbation data $\ul \Pe=(\Pe_\Gamma)_\Gamma$, let $\tM^\br(L,\ul \Pe)$ be the moduli space of isomorphism classes of stable treed broken holomorphic disks in $\XX$ with boundary in $L$, where isomorphism is modulo reparametrizations of domains and is defined in Definition \ref{def:iso-stab} \eqref{part:mapiso}.
 Let